 Does the Wrangler's removable roof affect insurance?

 The Wrangler's removable roof and doors can affect insurance in two ways.
 First, there may be higher risk of theft of contents when the soft top is down.
 Second, some insurers may treat the soft top differently from a hard top.
-Check your policy wording for any specific exclusions related to convertible or removable-top vehicles.
+Check your PDS for any specific exclusions related to convertible or removable-top vehicles.

 Do Jeep's safety features lower my insurance?

 Disclaimer: The information on this page is for general informational purposes only and does not constitute financial advice.
 While we strive for accuracy, insurance products, pricing, and terms change regularly.
 Always verify details directly with the insurer before making any decisions.
 If you need personalised advice, consider consulting a licensed financial adviser.
-For more information, visit the Financial Markets Authority (FMA).
+For more information, visit ASIC's MoneySmart.
+Complaints about insurers can be directed to AFCA.

 Compare Jeep Insurance Estimates Now